How Speeding Tickets And Insurance Rates Are Related

 Why does that happen and how can you prevent it?

 The reason for this is that the insurance company feels it is now taking a greater risk since those drivers who get a speeding ticket (and get caught) are known to get into more car accidents than those who follow the limit.
 Insurance companies don’t want to take more of a risk than they have to because they really dislike having to lose money if it can be avoided.

 What Happens After Multiple Speeding Tickets?

 Those drivers who get more than one citation in just a few months to a year will likely end up paying more and more until the insurance company considers you too high of a risk and quits covering you altogether.

 You shouldn’t have too much trouble if you’ve only had one ticket in the last three years or so, but if you keep getting speeding tickets regularly you can expect to have a hard time finding insurance at all.

 Common Traffic Violations That Can Raise Your Insurance Rates

-When you are driving and commit a moving violation, there are different levels of severity.
+When you are driving and commit a traffic violation, there are different levels of severity.
 The more severe your violation, the more your insurance rates go up.
 Some tickets can be dealt with so they don’t affect your record by you going through a driving course, but some are very serious and if you’re found guilty you will have problems with your insurance rates.

 In Colorado it only takes the loss of 12 points to lose your driver’s license!